It's time to think green.

 Does GreenChat work with other AI models?

-Currently, GreenChat is designed for ChatGPT, but future updates may support other AI platforms
+Currently, GreenChat is available for ChatGPT (on the Chrome Web Store) and Copilot (on the Edge store), but future updates may support other AI or browser platforms.

 Is GreenChat safe to use?